 Since launch, the Beyond 34 partners have worked together to build a strong foundation that will help Orlando become more sustainable.
 Through this process, local champions emerged.

-The local champions are a group of Orlando region stakeholders that have volunteered to set in place a vision for the future state of recycling in the Orlando region and to work with the Beyond 34 program leads, as well as other local stakeholders to devise and implement projects to work towards that vision.
+The local champions are a group of regional stakeholders that have volunteered to set in place a vision for the future state of recycling and to work with the Beyond 34 program leads, as well as other local stakeholders to devise and implement projects to work towards that vision.

 Thierry Boveri, Associate, Public Resources Management Group Inc.